-Figure 2.
-Experimental adsorption and desorption data for celery leaves at 25° C

-The results of the fitting of the isotherm models appear in Table 3.
+Figure 2 Experimental adsorption and desorption data for celery leaves at 25°C appear in Table 3.
 As can be seen, the Halsey, the GAB and the Peleg models were the ones that best described the experimental results, as measured by the coefficient of determination and both the MRE and SEE.
 However, the Peleg model was consistently the best in all cases.
-Other studies have also found the this model to be the most accurate (Bahloul et al., 2008; da Silva et al., 2004; Park et al., 2002).
+Other studies have also found this model to be the most accurate (Bahloul, Boudhrioua and Kechaou, 2008; da Silva et al., 2004; Park, Vohnikova and Reis Brod, 2002).
 Figure 3 shows the experimental desorption data at 40° C together with the predicted curves using the three best fitting models, namely the Halsey, GAB and Peleg.
 Figure 4 presents the residual plots for the Halsey, GAB, Peleg and BET models.
 Only the Peleg model showed randomly distributed residuals with no clear pattern.
-Although this model is semi-empirical and has the most parameters, its equation is fairly simple and lends itself well to most practical food applications of sorption isotherms (Peleg, 1993).
+Although this model is semi-empirical and has the most parameters, its equation is fairly simple and lends itself well to the most practical food applications of sorption isotherms (Peleg, 1993).